grafana/agent/docs/sources/flow/setup/configure/configure-macos.md

 # Configure Grafana Agent on macOS

-To configure Grafana Agent on macOS, perform the following
+To configure Grafana Agent in flow mode on macOS, perform the following
 steps:

 1. Edit the default configuration file at